 How has the MBA benefited your current role?

-The MBA has assisted me to bring together everything I have learnt over the past 20 years in my working career and elevated my skills, knowledge, and experience to the next, more strategic level.
+The MBA has assisted me to bring together everything I have learned over the past 20 years in my working career and elevated my skills, knowledge, and experience to the next, more strategic level.

 What advice do you have for any prospective MBA students out there?